ABMalhotra/Shop_DS_2021/README.md

-# The solutions are contained here.
+# The solutions are contained in README.

 #### Question 1: Given some sample data, write a program to answer the following: click here to access the required data set.